Aljgutier/react_flask/README.md

               ...

 ```
-* note -  The key structure and files are illustrated above.
-Bot every file and directory is shown above.
+* note -  the overall directory structure and significant files are illustrated above.
+Not every file and directory is shown.
 # Flask API (Backend)

 ## Setup the Flask API Environment